-Here is a video of an achondroplastic woman preparing to give birth and receiving a spinal block.
+Here is a video (sorry, Discovery Life removed the video from the web) of an achondroplastic woman preparing to give birth and receiving a spinal block.
 If you notice, the doc asked the woman to bend over to make space for the needle to go between the vertebrae.
 She bent over to a degree.
 With both of my deliveries, I was also given the same protocol, except they asked for me to hold onto the nurse tightly and to curl up into a ball as tight as I could so that they could make as much space as possible for the needle to be inserted.
 Believe me, I held on so tight to those nurses and curled up as tight as I could.
 Holding my breath, I thought positive, peaceful thoughts and prayed.
 And I didn’t move an inch!
 You would too if it meant you could have spinal damage from one small needle.

 One very cool thing I did learn from my second delivery was the utilization of an ultrasound machine for prepping the area for a spinal block.
 They used an ultra sound machine on my lower back to see where the best place was to place the needle.
 Marking it ever so carefully and then double checking the mark, I stayed in that position while they administered the needle into my back.

 My hospital stay was the average stay for a c-section surgery, which is about 3-4 days.

 How did you manage using a crib in terms of reaching in?